 Many times we have dreamed of being able to make trips in time, to make up a mistake or send messages to the past, it seems that this will be possible soon.
 Thanks to the tragedy that happened to a 10-year-old boy; when he lost his father after suffering a heart attack.
 Here, we will tell you the story of Ronald Mallett, who after losing his father decided to do everything possible to go to the past and save him from death, becoming the first scientist to reveal to the world how to send messages to the past.

-In 1955, at the age of 10, and after losing his father at the young age of 33 due to a heart attack, the young Ron Mallett was inspired by a book by HG Wells called “The Machine of Time”, thanks to this, he made the decision to want to do everything possible to prevent his father from dying.
+In 1955, at the age of 10, after losing his father at the young age of 33 due to a heart attack, the young Ron Mallett was inspired by a book by HG Wells called “The Machine of Time”, thanks to this, he made the decision to do everything possible to prevent his father from dying.